In this article

 Are pending transactions already deducted from my account?

-Pending transactions are not yet deducted from your account.
+Pending transactions are not yet deducted from your bank account, despite showing up in your account activity and available current balance.
 They are transactions that have been authorized by the merchant but have not yet been processed by your bank.
-The amount of the transaction will be temporarily deducted from your available balance, but the actual deduction will only occur when the transaction is processed.
-It's important to keep track of your pending transactions to avoid overdraft fees or other unexpected charges.
+The amount of the transaction will be temporarily deducted from your available funds, but the actual deduction will only occur when the transaction is processed.
+It's important to keep track of your pending transactions—if you don’t have enough money in your account to cover them, you could be hit with overdraft fees or other unexpected charges.

 What causes pending transactions?

-Some of the most common reasons for pending credit card transactions are:
+Some of the most common reasons for pending credit card transactions include bank holds, debit card holds, credit card holds, merchant holds, and a variety of other reasons.

 Bank holds